Egyptian Museum: Construction and opening

 The architectural design of the museum was created by the French architect Marcel Dournon in 1897, to be located in the northern area of Tahrir Square (formerly Ismailia Square), along the British Army barracks in Cairo near Qasr El-Nil.
 The foundation stone was laid on 1 April 1897, in the presence of Khedive Abbas Hilmi II, the Prime Minister, and all his cabinet members.
 The project was completed by the German architect Hermann Grabe.
-In November 1903, the Antiquities Department appointed the Italian architect Alessandro Parazenti, who had received the keys to the museum on 9 March 1902, and began the process of transferring the archaeological collections from Khedive Ismail's palace in Giza to the new museum.
-This operation involved the use of five thousand wooden carts, while large artifacts were transported by two trains, making about nineteen round trips between Giza and Qasr El-Nil.
-The first shipment carried approximately forty-eight stone coffins, weighing over a thousand tons in total.
-However, the transportation process was chaotic at times.
+In November 1903, the Antiquities Department appointed the Italian architect Alessandro Parazenti, who had received the keys to the museum on 9 March 1902, and began transferring the archaeological collections from Khedive Ismail's palace in Giza to the new museum.
+The move required five thousand wooden carts, while large artifacts travelled by two trains that made about nineteen round trips between Giza and Qasr El-Nil.
+The first shipment carried approximately 48 stone coffins, weighing over 1,000 tons in total.
 The transfer was completed by 13 July 1902, and Mariette's tomb was moved to the museum garden in accordance with his wish to be buried among the artifacts he had spent much of his life collecting.

 The Egyptian Museum was officially opened on 15 November 1902.
-The new museum adopted an exhibition style based on a gradual arrangement of halls, without allocating rooms for periods of turmoil, as they were considered historically insignificant.
-The artifacts in the museum were categorized by their themes, though for architectural reasons, large statues were placed on the ground floor, while funerary items were displayed on the first floor in chronological order.
-Each day, new artifacts were arranged and displayed according to their themes in various rooms.
-The museum became the only one in the world so filled with artifacts that it resembled a storage facility.
+The new museum arranged its halls in chronological sequence, allotting no rooms to intermediate periods, which were considered historically insignificant.
+Artifacts were grouped by theme; for structural reasons, large statues stood on the ground floor, while funerary items were displayed on the first floor in chronological order.
+The museum grew so crowded with artifacts that it came to resemble a storage facility.
 When asked about this, Maspero replied that the Egyptian Museum was a reflection of a pharaonic tomb or temple, where every part of the space was used to display paintings or hieroglyphic inscriptions.
-Even the modern Egyptian home of that time used every part of the walls for paintings and images, making the museum a representation of both ancient and modern Egypt.